If you've blocked our ad, please consider unblocking it.

 - Some bosses, like Gravity Beetle or Blizzard Buffalo, will pause their assault and let X/Zero recover, should they take a knee in their presence.

 - While the ending can't be reached through normal means, it can be viewed by using the PAR code 7E00D106 and starting a new game.

 - The buildings in the prototype look very different, more like a city than a scientific laboratory.
 Did X destroy Dopple Town?!
 The mountains in the background are also drawn differently than in the final version.
 The sun has been added on the background behind the mountains with sun rays scattering around.

 - The cliff where Zero and X stand during the final game is nowhere to be seen, instead a blue strip fills the bottom of the scene.
-The music that plays at this point is the Cast Roll music instead of the Epilogue music that plays in the final game.
+The music that plays at this point is the Cast Roll music instead of the Epilogue music that plays in the final game, even though that track is already in the ROM.

 - What would be the Cast Roll in the final version lasts about five seconds in this one and shows a whole lot of nothing.